dimuzzo/quiz-app/README.md

 * **Two Quiz Modes:**
     * Theory, where you can select the number of questions.
     * Design Patterns, with multiple-choice and UML-based questions.
+* **Bilingual Support:** Easily switch between Italian and English at any point.
+The quiz state is preserved, allowing you to change languages mid-quiz without losing progress.
 * **Random Questions:** Questions and options are shuffled each session for a new experience every time.
 * **Immediate Feedback:** Instantly see if your answer is correct or incorrect.
 * **Detailed Explanations:** Understand the reasoning behind each answer.